magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 > NOTE 4: remember that even if we already defined and tested the
 > validators for both the client and the server sides of the Shopping
-> Calculator, we still have to attach them to form itself.
-So, if you
+> Calculator, we still have to attach them to the form itself.
+So, if
-> do not follow the happy path you'll get an error anyway.
+> you do not follow the happy path you'll get an error anyway.

 Everything is still working as expected.
 Now run the CLJ REPL as
 usual: